 - Invite Indigenous artist to paint a wall

-- Show Indigenous artefacts
+- Show Indigenous artifacts

 - Listen to Indigenous radio stations or music

-- Hold basket making workshops
+- Hold basket-making workshops

 - Create dot art drawings